 As of December 31, 2018

-LMM(a) Middle Market Priv vate Loan
+LMM(a LMM(a) Middle Market Private Loan

-(d ollars in millions)
+(dollars in millions)

 Number of portfolio companies 69 56 59

-Fair value \$ 1,195.0 \$ 576.9 \$ 507.9
+Fair value \$ 1,19: 5.0 \$ 576.9 \$ 507.9

-Cost \$ 990.9 \$ 608.8 \$ 553.3
+Cost \$ 990 ).9 \$ 608.8 \$ 553.3

-% of portfolio at cost-debt 68.7% 96.3% 93.0%
+% of portfolio at cost-debt 68.7 % 96.3% 93.0%

-% of portfolio at cost-equity 31.3% 3.7% 7.0%
+% of portfolio at cost-equity 31.3 % 3.7% 7.0%

-% of debt investments at cost secured by first priority lien 98.5% 87.9% 92.0%
+% of debt investments at cost secured by first priority lien 98.5 % 87.9% 92.0%

-Weighted-average annual effective yield(b) 12.3% 9.6% 10.4%
+Weighted-average annual effective yield(b) 12.3 % 9.6% 10.4%

-Average EBITDA(c) \$ 4.7 \$ 99.1 \$ 46.1
+Average EBITDA(c) \$ 4 1.7 \$ 99.1 \$ 46.1

-(a) At December 31, 2018, Main Street had equity ownership in approximately 99% of its LMM portfolio companies, and the average fully diluted equity ownership in those portfolio companies was approximately 40%.

-- (b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2018, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
+- (a) At December 31, 2018, Main Street had equity ownership in approximately 99% of its LMM portfolio companies, and the average fully diluted equity ownership in those portfolio companies was approximately 40%. - (b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2018, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
 The weighted-average annual effective yield is higher than what an investor in shares of Main Street's common stock will realize on its investment because it does not reflect Main Street's expenses or any sales load paid by an investor. - (c) The average EBITDA is calculated using a simple average for the LMM portfolio and a weighted-average for the Middle Market and Private Loan portfolios.
 These calculations exclude certain portfolio companies, including two LMM portfolio companies, one Middle Market portfolio company and four Private Loan portfolio companies, as EBITDA is not a meaningful valuation metric for Main Street's investments in these portfolio companies, and those portfolio companies whose primary purpose is to own real estate.

-As of March 31, 2019, Main Street had Other Portfolio investments in eleven companies, collectively totaling approximately \$109.9 million in fair value and approximately \$118.1 million in cost basis and which comprised approximately 4.4% of Main Street's Investment Portfolio at fair value.
-As of December 31, 2018, Main Street had Other Portfolio investments in eleven companies, collectively totaling approximately \$108.3 million in fair value and approximately \$116.0 million in cost basis and which comprised approximately \$108.3 million in fair value and approximately \$116.0 million in cost basis and which comprised approximately \$108.3 million in fair value and approximately \$116.0 million in cost basis and which comprised approximately 4.4% of Main Street's Investment Portfolio at fair value.
+As of June 30, 2019, Main Street had Other Portfolio investments in eleven companies, collectively totaling approximately \$111.1 million in fair value and approximately \$119.3 million in cost basis and which comprised approximately 4.4% of Main Street's Investment Portfolio at fair value.
+As of December 31, 2018, Main Street had Other Portfolio investments in eleven companies, collectively totaling approximately \$108.3 million in fair value and approximately \$116.0 million in cost basis and which comprised approximately 4.4% of Main Street's Investment Portfolio at fair value.

 As discussed further in Note A.1., Main Street holds an investment in the External Investment Manager, a wholly owned subsidiary that is treated as a portfolio investment.
-As of March 31, 2019, there was no cost basis in this investment and the investment had a fair value of approximately \$65.8 million, which comprised approximately 2.6% of Main Street's Investment Portfolio at fair value.
+As of June 30, 2019, there was no cost basis in this investment and the investment had a fair value of approximately \$69.6 million, which comprised approximately 2.8% of Main Street's Investment Portfolio at fair value.
 As of December 31, 2018, there was no cost basis in this investment had a fair value of approximately \$65.7 million, which comprised approximately 2.7% of Main Street's Investment Portfolio at fair value.

-The following tables summarize the composition of Main Street's total combined LMM portfolio investments, Middle Market portfolio investments and Private Loan portfolio investments at cost and fair value by type of investment as a percentage of the total combined LMM portfolio investments,

-Middle Market portfolio investments and Private Loan portfolio investments, as of March 31, 2019 and December 31, 2018 (this information excludes the Other Portfolio investments and the External Investment Manager).
+The following tables summarize the composition of Main Street's total combined LMM portfolio investments, Middle Market portfolio investments and Private Loan portfolio investments at cost and fair value by type of investment as a percentage of the total combined LMM portfolio investments, Middle Market portfolio investments and Private Loan portfolio investments, as of June 30, 2019 and December 31, 2018 (this information excludes the Other Portfolio investments and the External Investment Manager).